lkm0049/FeatureNotABug-SQA2025-AUBURN/README.md

 Notes:
 - To make the project run as intended, the provided Dockerfile and environment.yml had to be slightly modified.
 We have included those updated files here.
 They are not included in the `KubeSec-master/` directory, as we wanted to keep the submission documents in one place.
 - The precommit git hook that is required, is included in the `hooks/` directory, to make it easier to view the usage.
+- Screenshots of successful execution have been included in the `screenshots/` directory.

 Results and Scripts:
 - Included in the `KubeSec-master/` directory are the scripts that were modified for this project.